In This Article

 Just Ask Earnestly

 If you show up to the hotel all excited and share your good news, just ask politely if there's a chance to get a room upgrade to make your honeymoon more special.
-The hotel concierge would be happy to make your stay extra special whenever possible.
+In general, hotel concierges will be happy to make your stay extra special when it's possible.
 An earnest request might just get you a suite with a view!

-The hotel concierge is a treasure trove of knowledge from great restaurants to must-try activities.
-Befriend the concierge for help in booking hard-to-get reservations, tips, and maybe even comps when possible.
+The hotel concierge holds a treasure trove of knowledge, from great restaurants to must-try activities.
+Befriend the concierge for help in booking hard-to-get reservations, local travel tips, and maybe even comps when possible.

 Make Dinner Reservations at the Hotel